-• Allow the engine to run for approximately 5 seconds.
-Then, squeeze and release throttle trigger to allow engine to return to idle speed.
+- Pull the starter rope sharply with your right hand until the engine starts. - Allow the engine to run for approximately 5 seconds.
+Then, squeeze and release the throttle trigger to allow engine to return to idle speed.

-STARTING A WARM ENGINE:
+STARTING A WARM ENGINE

-- Move ON/STOP switch to the ON position. - Push the choke knob in completely (to the OFF position). - Slowly press primer bulb 6 times.
-Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger. - Sharply pull the starter rope with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.
+- Move ON/STOP switch to the ON posi-

+- 2. Pull the choke/fast idle lever out to the HALF CHOKE position.

+- Slowly press primer bulb 6 times.

+- Pull the starter rope sharply with your 4. right hand until the engine starts.

+- Squeeze and release throttle trigger to

-DIFFICULT STARTING (or starting a flooded engine):
+allow engine to return to idle speed.
+DIFFICULT STARTING (or starting a flooded engine)